preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/communities/communities-v7/directory/index.rst

 Directory in Omnia v7
 ==================================

 Within a business profile several community apps can be active for different settings.
-To be able to create a community app, at least one template for this purpose must be available.
+To be able to create a community, at least one template for this purpose must be available.
 If none are, create a template first.

-Here you will see a list of Community apps in the Business Profile, for example:
+Here you will see a list of communities in the Business Profile, for example:

 .. image:: communities-apps-v7.png